denten-papers/blunt-instrumental/blunt.md

 These small utilities are free, simple to learn, versatile, and require no additional installation.
-They come with their own textbook, built into the terminal.[^ln-moby] Yet most of my students, even at the intermediate level, use their own machines at a fraction of their capacity.
-Many were not exposed to the basics of file structure or operating system essentials.
+They come with their own textbook, built into the terminal.[^ln-moby] Yet most of my students, even at the intermediate level, continue to compute at a fraction of their machines' native capabilities.
+Many were not exposed to the basics of file paths, networking, or operating systems.
 This gives me pause, particularly when someone proposes to add complexity.
 What would be the use (again hypothetically) of yet another term frequency distribution tool when the existing ones languish from disuse and lack of training?
-Any alternative project duplicating the functionality of the built-in "word count" (`wc`) for example, would have to do better in some regard as to capability, ease of use, and ubiquity.
-And even then, it would face exactly the same challenge of training and adaption.
-Furthermore, whatever adaption it would achieve, would risk fracturing the already small user base.
-The `wc` users would strain to peer review papers from the other camp, until the new tool is similarly well understood.
+Any alternative project duplicating the functionality of the built-in "word count" utility for example, would have to do better in some regard as to capability, ease of use, and ubiquity of `wc`.
+And even then, it would face exactly the same challenge of training and adoption.
+Furthermore, whatever adoption the new alternative would achieve risks fracturing the already small user base.
+The users of `wc` would strain to collaborate with users of the new software, complicating co-authorship and peer review.

-By analogy, a new publishing platform that hopes to "disrupt" academic knowledge production, cannot autonomously solve the problems of the current publishing regime (of the kind Kathleen Fitzpatrick highlights in *Planned Obsolescence*).[ln2-kathleen] The difficulty lies in convincing our peers to read and to write differently.
-It is in the way we cite, in our program requirements, and in the way train faculty, students, and librarians.
-The tool comprises a small part of a much larger ecosystem.
-It can be a wedge that initiates change, but not without a much larger communal enterprise, which must also include training, support, and outreach.
+By analogy, in another hypothetical example, a new publishing platform that hopes to "disrupt" academic knowledge production, would not autonomously solve the problems of the current publishing regime.[^ln-kat] The difficulty lies not just in building a platform that can "beat" books and journals, but also in convincing our peers to read and to write differently.
+It is in the way we cite, in our program requirements, and in the way we train faculty, students, and librarians.
+The tool comprises but a small part of a much larger ecosystem.
+It can be a wedge that initiates change, but not without a much larger communal enterprise, which would also include training, support, and outreach.

 [^ln-moby]: If you are behind one of these machines now, search for your terminal application using Spotlight and type `man wc` in the prompt (`q` to exit).
 For mere examples see: https://github.com/xpmethod/dhnotes/blob/master/command-line/109-text.md

+[^ln-kat]: I have in mind the sort of problems Kathleen Fitzpatrick outlines in *Planned Obsolescence*.

 The effort to shift the habitus of a community involves a delicate balance between disruption and continuance.
 Much can be learned from the success of the